ImtiazVision/imtiazvision/README.md

 > We can't rely on people to merely hand us things.
 If we want something worthwhile, we must be proactive; else, everyone else will have it.

+> Anything is learnable, and nothing is out of reach, if we just sit down, be patient, and start reading from the beginning.

 > Things that appear to be too wonderful to be true are almost always true in life.

 > We cannot comprehend perception until we consider what each perceptual inference is required for ecologically, as well as the computing difficulties involved in forming that inference.